 - gastric lavage, where the stomach is emptied through a tube inserted through the mouth and into the stomach

-Only one case of death from menthol poisoning has ever been reported in the medical literature.
+Only of death from menthol poisoning has ever been reported in the medical literature.
 In this case, the man overdosed by inhalation of menthol while he was cleaning a peppermint factory.
 There are no known cases of death from overdosing on menthol from cough drops.

 Overall, the outlook will depend on how much of the medication was swallowed and how quickly the person receives medical treatment.
 In general, the faster medical treatment is received for an overdose, the better the outlook.